 Not only will it draw down tons of carbon across its life and provide precious habitat for our wildlife, but will act as a living legacy of (the buyer’s) commitment to another person or moment in time.

-Black Finch’s latest contribution has been to plant 157 trees as part of a revegetation project at one of our sites in Tasmania.
+Black Finch’s latest contribution has been to plant 792 trees of which 157 trees were planted as part of a revegetation project at one of our sites in Tasmania.
 A wide variety of native trees and shrubs (from tea tree through to stringybark) were planted across degraded paddocks by Landcare Tasmania volunteers.
 The resulting small forest will extend existing habitat areas; providing shelter, protection and food for quolls, devils, wombats, and a plethora of native birds.
 It will also give stability to the land, quality to the water table, and enjoyment to generations to come as the revegetated areas come back to life.